The Council has the following committees:

 - To speak on an application you must email email@example.com.
 Please provide your name, address and a contact telephone number and advise the application number and proposed development to which it refers.
 You must advise if you are speaking in favour or against the application and your relationship to the application site.
 Once you have received an email to confirm your registration to speak has been successful, please email your speech or media file;

 - Registered speakers will not be able to participate in a live meeting.
 Speakers are requested to email their speech, or send a media file recording their speech (i.e WAV, OGG, MP3, MP4, WebM), to the email address above.
 This will then be published alongside the agenda for Members of the Committee to view prior to the meeting.
-The deadline for receiving this information is 12 noon, 3 working days before the meeting,but please adhere to the speaking time limits otherwise your submission will be rejected;
+The deadline for receiving this information is 12pm, 3 working days before the date of the meeting (for example Monday 12 noon for a meeting on Thursday in a normal working week),but please adhere to the speaking time limits otherwise your submission will be rejected;

 - Any submissions considered to contain aggressive or abusive language, or that make personal remarks regarding any Member or Officer will be rejected;